godfrey0/resume-1/README.md

 -
 Chief Technical Officer 2000~2017
 - to budget and financial forecasting
+- to factoring
+- to supply chain financing
 - to secure new contracts
 - to fulfil contractual obligation
 - to operate the call centre